 You now need to insert data or a few records into the table.
 To do this, use the Insert Into command as follows:

-This is how you can create a PostgreSQL database and insert values in it, to set up the Kafka to PostgreSQL connection.
+This is how you can create a PostgreSQL database and insert values, to set up the Kafka to PostgreSQL connection.

 Once you’ve set up your PostgreSQL database, you need to enable the Kafka & PostgreSQL connection, which will pull the data from PostgreSQL and push it to the Kafka Topic.
 To do this, you can create the Kafka connection using the following script: